CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

     // ********************************************* END OF SECTION ********************************** ************************************************

-    //have to include all  export definitions for modules which are arapped to avoid problems with interpreting by swig win32 specific c++ extensions...
+    //have to include all  export definitions for modules which are wrapped to avoid problems with interpreting by swig win32 specific c++ extensions...
     #define SIMPLEVOLUME_EXPORT
     #define VOLUMEMEAN_EXPORT
     //AutogeneratedModules2 - DO NOT REMOVE THIS LINE IT IS USED BY TWEDIT TO LOCATE CODE INSERTION POINT